22santka/fguipg/README.md

 - [ ] Allow support for more video file types

 Tier 2
-- [ ] Include requirements within the program, without the use of a terminal
+- [x] Check and download program requirements automatically on startup
 - [ ] Compile program as an .exe file
 - [ ] Compression options (User settings as top level element)
 - [ ] Built in credits (As a top level element)